11 phishing email subject lines your employees need to recognize [Updated 2022]

 By now, we’ve all probably received an enticing email from a long-lost relative promising untold riches and wealth.
 In fact, there might be a few sitting in your spam box as you read this.
 That’s because the game is up for phishers using lures like inheritance money.

 These days, savvy phishers have buried the dead relative scheme in favor of urgent business messages or cybersecurity warnings.
-According to a recent article by ZDNet, “The most common subject lines used in phishing emails targeting businesses show how cyber criminals are exploiting urgency, personalisation and pressure in order to trick victims into clicking on malicious links, downloading malware or otherwise surrendering confidential or sensitive corporate information.”
+According to a recent ZDNet article, “The most common subject lines used in phishing emails targeting businesses show how cybercriminals are exploiting urgency, personalisation and pressure in order to trick victims into clicking on malicious links, downloading malware or otherwise surrendering confidential or sensitive corporate information.”

 Let’s take a look at some of the top phishing email subject lines your employees need to recognize:

 This subject line is insidious because it taps into a commonplace occurrence in offices across the world: expired passwords.
 The average employee is juggling dozens of passwords, some of which have set expiration dates.
 So when an email pops up warning them that their password needs to be updated, it’s disguising itself as a friendly reminder.
 However, it’s anything but.